mai-rice.comJapanese rice, fermentation, pantry, no-waste

 Pantry Guide

-Start here: what's your situation?
+Start here: route by your situation

-• Have the basics, want more depth: add white miso and cooking sake.
-Miso goes into soups, glazes, and marinades immediately.
-Sake completes the 3:2:1 ratio and handles deglazing and odor suppression. → Miso, Cooking Sake
+Buy: white miso, cooking sake (ryorishu).
+Miso goes immediately into soups, glazes, and marinades.
+Sake completes the 3:2:1 ratio and handles deglazing and odor suppression.
+Add these once Tier 1 is routine.

 One ratio unlocks most dishes: 3 : 2 : 1

 The combination that runs through most Japanese home cooking is 3 tablespoons shoyu : 2 tablespoons mirin : 1 tablespoon sake.
 This ratio is the base for teriyaki, yakitori tare, oyakodon, and most nimono braises.
 Extended with dashi, it becomes a simmered dish broth.
 Reduced alone, it is a glaze.
 Combined with miso, it becomes a miso tare.
-Knowing one ratio and how dashi extends it unlocks more of Japanese cooking than any single recipe collection.
+Knowing this one ratio and how dashi extends it unlocks more of Japanese cooking than any single recipe collection.

-Pantry map: what each ingredient actually does
+Pantry map: grouped by what each ingredient actually does

 Buy white miso first — it covers every application until you need more